mdmtk/docs/edge/source/guide/csp/wifi.md

 Parm name: AutoTimeConfig

 Description: Enable AutoTimeConfig feature.
 Updates device timestamp based on Symbol IE in 802.11 beacon.
 This is a Symbol specific feature.

-#### Profile Roaming
-Settable if: The "Specify Advanced Options" box is checked *AND* the Target OS is not Android

-Pivotal parm: No

-Parm name: ProfileRoaming

-Description: Specify whether to enable roaming between Wi-Fi Profiles

 #### HFSR
 Settable if: The "Specify Advanced Options" box is checked